 Avian is an ECS-driven 2D and 3D physics engine for the Bevy game engine.

-Check out the GitHub repository for more information about the design, read the Getting started guide below to get up to speed, and take a look at the Table of contents for an overview of the engine’s features and their documentation.
+Check out the GitHub repository for more information about the design, read the Getting Started guide below to get up to speed, and take a look at the Table of Contents for an overview of the engine’s features and their documentation.

 You can also check out the FAQ, and if you encounter any further problems, consider saying hello on the Bevy Discord!